-Lumps

-Any lumps or thickening in either breast that feels different from the other breast; any swelling or lumps under your armpit or around your collarbone.
+Lumps Any lumps or thickening in either breast that feels different from the other breast; any swelling or lumps under your armpit or around your collarbone.

 Illustrations courtesy of Breast Cancer Care

 Nipple change

 A nipple that has become pulled in, changed shape or shows signs of any discharge, bleeding, rash or crusted, flaky skin.

 Illustrations courtesy of Breast Cancer Care

-The breast awareness 5 point code

-- 1. Know what is normal for you

-- 2. Know what changes to look and feel for

-- 3. Look and feel

-- Report any changes to your GP immediately

-- 5. Attend for breast screening from the age of 50
+Pain on its own is not usually a symptom of breast cancer.
+The breast awareness 5 point code - 1.
+Know what is normal for you - 2.
+Know what changes to look and feel for - 3.
+Look and feel - 4.
+Report any changes to your GP immediately - 5.
+Attend for breast screening from the age of 50 For more information on breast screening visit www.nidirect.gov.uk/breast-screening where you can also find out details about your local breast screening services.
 How do I look and feel for changes in my breasts?

 The most important thing is to get used to what your breasts normally look and feel like.
 You will then be the first to notice if something is different.
 To get into the habit, you could plan to look at and feel your breasts once a month.
 (You may find it useful to keep this booklet.)
 Once you get used to it, it is quick and easy to do.

-Look and feel

-Many women find it easy to look at and feel their breasts for changes.
+Look and feel Many women find it easy to look at and feel their breasts for changes.